quotidian-ennui/ubuntu-dpm/README.md

 ### The Meat

-- If you want to use your own tools.yml file then `export DPM_TOOLS_YAML=/path/to/my/tools.yml` before running `just tools`.
 - You may need to do a `wsl.exe --shutdown` dance after `bootstrap.sh baseline`.
 We will try to modify /etc/wsl.conf if it doesn't already exist to enable systemd (because docker wants it) and we do some shenanigans to binfmt to stop it from making wslview sad.
-- `export SKIP_DOCKER=true` if you don't want docker to be installed.

 ```bash
 # to install the apt repos we need